woorui/dict/README.md

 note. key is api source, value is `strings.Join([]string{APPID, SECRET}, "-"})`

+If you want both, add two key-value, If you want one of them, add key-value you want.

 ### 6. Running the dict and specify the config file

 ``` bash